wp-plugins/my-optional-modules/readme.txt

 * Count++, a module to count words on the blog and countdown from an (optional) total count goal.
 * Exclude, a module to hide tags, categories, and post formats from the front page, the archives, the search results, or the feed (or all).
 * Jump Around, a module that allows users to navigate posts by pressing keys on the keyboard.
+* Maintenance, a module that allows you to specify a URL to redirect to for all non-logged in users while Maintenance Mode is active.
 * Post as Front, a module that allows you to select a specific post to be your home page, or make your home page your most recent post.
 * Passwords, a module for storing 7 unique (SHA512 salted) passwords, and then hiding content with a shortcode (and IP based lockout) that is unlockable using the current days password.
 * Reviews allows you to create custom reviews on anything you want, and display them on a post or a page.